 A student who wishes to gain admission for the fall semester should ask his high school principal to mail a statement of his high school record on a blank supplied by the University Registrar upon request.
-The applicant is expected to present himself in person to register between September 2 and September 13.
+The applicant is expected to present himself in person to register at the specified time.
 Fees are due at time of registration.